keselj/tic-tac-toe/README.md

 ## Description

-Welcome to Tic Tac Toe!
 This is a classic game where you can challenge your friend and see who will emerge victorious in this epic battle of X's and O's.

 **Important Note:** This game features some sarcastic jokes for winners and losers.
 If you have a good sense of humor and don't mind some playful banter, you'll have a great time playing!